 Figure 1-1.
-Pinout
+Pinout AT90USB82/162

-Note: The large center pad underneath the VQFP and QFN package should be soldered to ground on the board to ensure good mechanical stability.
+Note: The large center pad underneath the QFN packages is made of metal and must be connected to GND.
+It should be soldered or glued to the board to ensure good mechanical stability.
+If the center pad is left unconnected, the package might loosen from the board.